-The Project Engineer should send shop drawings and other structural submittals for Department designed bridges to the bridge design section for review.
-The Project Engineer should send shop drawings and other structural submittals for consultant designed bridges to the consultant for review.
+The Project Engineer should send shop drawings and other structural submittals that need to be reviewed to the Designer of Record.
 The Project Engineer should choose which section will review other bridge related items based on Department or consultant staff expertise.
-The bridge design section also reviews the submittals for temporary bridges used by the public, including an Independent Design Check letter and a Temporary Bridge Package (design calculations, working drawings, and specifications).
+The bridge design section also reviews the submittals for temporary bridges used by the public, including an Independent Design Check letter and a

+Temporary Bridge Package (design calculations, working drawings, and specifications).
 See Appendix for Temporary Bridge Submittal Checklist.